Deepfake Detection that Generalizes Across Benchmarks: Method

 where $\mathcal{P}^+$ is the distribution of positive pairs.
 Uniformity encourages the features to be uniformly distributed on the unit hypersphere

 where $x$ and $y$ are sampled independently from the data distribution $\mathcal{P}$.

-\paragraph{Training algorithm.} To optimize the model parameters, we use Adam optimizer~\cite{Adam} with $\beta_1=0.9$ and $\beta_2=0.999$ without weight decay.
+\myparagraph{Training algorithm.} To optimize the model parameters, we use Adam optimizer~\cite{Adam} with $\beta_1=0.9$ and $\beta_2=0.999$ without weight decay.
 The weight precision is set to bfloat16.
 The learning rate is scheduled using a cosine cyclic rule~\cite{cyclic}.
 Each cycle starts with a linear warm-up for one epoch, increasing from $10^{-5}$ to $3\times10^{-4}$, and then decays using cosine scheduling over nine epochs to $10^{-5}$.
 For most runs, we observed that the training did not improve after two cycles (or 20 epochs).
 The batch size is set to 128 samples.
-The loss coefficients of \cref{eq:loss} are set to $\alpha=0.1$ and $\beta=0.5$.
-The slerp augmentation extends the batch to 1024 samples.
+For CLIP ViT-L/14, the loss coefficients of \cref{eq:loss} are set to $\alpha=0.1$ and $\beta=0.5$, found on the validation set.

-\paragraph{Video classification.} The proposed model has a single frame as an input.
-To get video-level probabilities, we take 32 frames sampled from every video, calculate softmax probabilities for every frame independently, and average them.\\
+\myparagraph{Video classification.} \method has a single frame as an input.
+To get video-level probabilities, we uniformly sample 32 frames from a video, calculate softmax probabilities for every frame independently, and average them.

+\myparagraph{Speed and memory.} Every encoder of \method is of the size of a ViT-L model, consisting of roughly 304M parameters.
+Our non-optimized for speed and memory implementation in PyTorch can process 120 frames per second on A100 with a batch size of 1, requiring approximately 2GB of VRAM.